 DAY 4 - Pakbeng - Mekong Elephant Camp and Trek ( B, L, D )

 Trekking distance up to 3 hours Difficulty: Easy

 Begin the day by crossing the river to Mekong Elephant Camp to view and assist with bathing the Elephants.
 The camp's pool is designed to allow all 8 elephants to bathe at the same time.
 For those who would prefer to not take part, they can view the elephant bathing from a nearby platform.

-After bathing, visitors are helped on to the Elephants backs to begin the trek.
-The trek starts off with a ride down the river bed surrounded by bamboo plants and then continues into the forest.
-Wind through the surrounding foliage, riding along paths connecting various different villages.
+After bathing, visitors are helped onto the Elephant's backs to begin the trek.
+The trek starts with a ride down the river bed surrounded by bamboo plants and then continues into the forest.
+Wind through the surrounding foliage, riding along paths connecting various villages.
 There will be a chance to guide the elephants along the path, taking them down to the river to feed.
 The trek will also train in the basic mahout techniques.
-Alternating between walking and riding on the back of the elephant, the trek passes through countryside typical to this region of Laos.
+Alternating between walking and riding on the back of the elephant, the trek passes through the countryside typical to this region of Laos.
 The valleys provide panoramic views over several alluvial plains where sweet corn and tobacco grow along with traditional houses and gardens.